 SUSTAINABILITY REPORT

-EnGro is committed towards sustainability and focused to create sustainable value for our stakeholders.
-The detail information will be disclosed in the standalone Sustainability Report for financial year ended 31 December 2022.
+EnGro is committed to sustainability and prioritizes the creation of sustainable value for our stakeholders.
+Detailed information on Company's sustainability practices will be published separately in a standalone Sustainability Report for the financial year ended 31 December 2023.